 - Feverfew: Feverfew is a daisy-like plant with green foliage.
 The flowers are very aromatic.
 It grows about 2 feet high by 1-2 feet wide.
 Some think this herb helps with migraines.
 It can be very invasive and pop up all over your garden.

-- Lavender: The bees love this plant.
+- Lavender: If you are looking for flowers for bees then you need Lavender!
+The bees love this plant.
 If you cut back the blooms, they come back until frost.
 You can use Lavender as a tea, in satchels, potpourri, and in cooking.
 I adore this plant.

 - Butterfly weed: Butterfly weed attracts butterflies and bees.
 In addition, hummingbirds adore this plant.
 According to Birds and Bloom, “Goldfinches and orioles goldfinches and orioles are among the birds that use the silky seed down as nesting material.”
 Butterfly weed flowers can be orange and very showy.
 It reaches about 2 to 3 feet.